Cyclone Mahina: Casualties

 The exact number of casualties is not known, as many deaths were not recorded.
 Estimates range between 307 and 410.

 In September 1899, the Queensland Marine Department published a list of 247 known fatalities.
 The Queensland Registry of Births, Deaths and Marriages has 283 registered deaths attributed to the cyclone, including 250 on pearling ships.
 One of the pearling fleet owners estimated another 30 people not officially registered as crew were killed and not reported to the Cooktown Registrar.
+Eleven crew members of the ship Sagitta were killed.

 Around 100 Aboriginal Australians were killed but not recorded, as Aboriginal people were not counted as part of the population at the time.
 They had tried to help shipwrecked men, but the back surge caught them and swept them into the sea.
 Only eight Aboriginal people were recorded among the casualties, all of whom died on shore.

 The Queensland Historical Atlas reported the death toll as "307 pearl divers and sailors and an unreported number of Aborigines".

 Aftermath

-People found thousands of fish and some sharks and dolphins several kilometres (miles) inland, and the storm embedded rocks into trees.
+People found thousands of fish and some sharks and dolphins several kilometres (miles) inland, and the storm embedded rocks into trees and bushes.
 On Flinders Island (Queensland), people found dolphins on the 15.2 m cliffs; however, this finding does not necessarily indicate a surge of this height; on this exposed site, wave run-up readily can produce these results even within the more modest calculated surge.

 At Cape Melville, survivors erected a memorial stone to "The Pearlers" lost to the cyclone, naming 11 Europeans but only citing "over 300 coloured men" for the other seamen.
 The Anglican church on Thursday Island, Queensland, also commemorates this disaster.